Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Discussion

+According to our quantile diagrams (Figure~\ref{fig:quantiles1}), the majority of the confirmed pulsars, (with and without detected pulsation in the {\it Chandra} data) cluster around power-law $\Gamma$=1, and neutral hydrogen column density $N_{H}\leq$10$^{21}$ ~cm$^{-2}$.
+Several unidentified sources lie in this region also, and are therefore consistent with being additional X-ray binary pulsars.
+In particular there are two objects with S/N$>$10 (one in Field 1 and one in Field 2) whose quantiles are indistinguishable from specific confirmed pulsars within the errors, CXOU J005057.1-731008 (RX J0050.9-7310) and CXOU J005215.4-731915.
+The nature of these sources in the context of their multi-wavelength counterparts and spectral properties is discussed in \cite{antoniou2010}.
+The two stark exceptions to this rule are SXP46.6 ($\Gamma=$2-2.5) and SXP342 ($\Gamma<$0.5), the latter is also unusual in being a bright gamma-ray source detected by {\it Integral} \citep{mcbride2007}.

 The upper left region of the quantile diagram contains a group of soft sources that extend outside the power-law grid, and are consistent with thermal models appropriate for stellar coronae.
-In the figures we show a model-grid for thermal bremsstralung, and the sources occupy a region approximately bounded by plasma temperatures in the range kT = 0.4 -- 2 keV and nH $<$10$^{21}$cm.
-We note that grids can be constructed for more sophisticated stellar-coronal models such as Raymond-Smith or MEKAL, but for low count sources they provide no additional information.
+In the figures we show a model grid for thermal bremsstrahlung, and the sources occupy a region approximately bounded by plasma temperatures in the range $kT$ = 0.4 -- 2 keV and $N_{H} <$10$^{21}$ \nh.
+We note that grids can be constructed for more sophisticated stellar coronal models such as Raymond-Smith or MEKAL, but the additional parameters become degenerate in the quantile space, and for low count sources they provide no additional information.

+A group of sources with very large extinction occupy the upper right corner of the power-law grid.
+These are likely obscured active galactic nuclei (AGN) with significant internal extinction.
+The quantile parameters for these AGN-candidates are consistent with $\Gamma \sim$1.7 power-law spectra, typical of the class.